Call us FREE 08082394989

 Carrer d’en Gignàs, 21, 08002

-Since 2005, Milk Bar & Bistro have been serving up a family-style menu of tasty, bold flavoured foods with global influence in a fun and lively setting that makes guests feel at home from the moment they walk through the door.
-Most well-known for their Famous Recovery Brunch (perfect after a long night of hitting Barcelona’s vibrant bars), Milk Bar & Bistro has an extensive menu.
+Since 2005, Milk Bar & Bistro have been serving up a family-style menu of tasty, bold-flavoured foods with global influence in a fun and lively setting that makes guests feel at home from the moment they walk through the door.
+Most well-known for its Famous Recovery Brunch (perfect after a long night of hitting Barcelona’s vibrant bars), Milk Bar & Bistro has an extensive menu.
 Classics such as eggs benedict, American pancakes and English breakfasts are available alongside unique dishes such as the triple-whammy breakfast burger and ‘Nurse Jackie’ (toasted goat’s cheese with piquillo peppers).

-The restaurant is located within a once-famous absinthe bar where tarot readers predicted the future and the less desirable of Barcelona’s nights would once gather.
+The restaurant is located within a once famous absinthe bar where tarot readers predicted the future and the less desirable of Barcelona’s nights would once gather.
 Today, there is a healthy atmosphere in keeping with the spaces chequered past.
 The interior is fascinating and the menu is seasonal, meaning there’s truly something for everyone.

 Carrer del Vidre, 8, 08002

 Bodega Biarritz is the total package.
 Open 6 days a week, the restaurant serves delicious Spanish tapas alongside traditional Catalonian wine.
-Michael from blogging duo, Just A Pack, highly recommends a visit to Bodega Biarritz.
+Michael from the blogging duo, Just A Pack, highly recommends a visit to Bodega Biarritz.
 He says, “if you are looking to go on a culinary tapas adventure in Barcelona you will be hard-pressed to find a restaurant better than Bodega Biarritz.
-Located on the edge of the Barri Gótic it’s rustic yet stylish interior is in perfect keeping with its surroundings in one of the most beautiful areas of the city.
+Located on the edge of the Barri Gótic its rustic yet stylish interior is in perfect keeping with its surroundings in one of the most beautiful areas of the city.

 “Once you have arrived and been seated we highly recommend that you order a “surprise” sharing menu for two people.
 The menu consists of 8 different tapas dishes which will be chosen for you.
 The waiters will bring each tapas dish one by one so you get the chance to enjoy each while it’s fresh.
 If you don’t like a particular dish you can say no and they’ll bring you a different one until you’ve sampled a total of 8.
 That’s why we love Bodega Biarritz so much.
 You can explore new flavours and discover new tapas dishes that you might otherwise not have tried!”